nhmood/watson-ruby/README.md

 ## .watsonrc
 watson supports an RC file that allows for reusing commong settings without repeating command line arguments every time.

 The .watsonrc is placed in every directory that watson is run from as opposed to a unified file (in ~/.watsonrc for example).
-The thinking behind this is that each project may have a different set of folders to ignore, directories to search through, and tags to look for.
+The thought process behind this is that each project may have a different set of folders to ignore, directories to search through, and tags to look for.
 For example, a C/C++ project might want to look in src/ and ignore obj/ whereas a Ruby project might want to look in lib/ and ignore assets/.

+A base `.watsonrc` is created in the users `$HOME` directory and used as the template for creating all subsequent config files.
+Any changes made in the `$HOME/.watsonrc` will carry on towards new configs, but will **not** update previously created configs.
+The `$HOME/.watsonrc` is directly copied, not merged, as to avoid confusion as to the source of config parameters.

 The .watsonrc file is fairly straightforward...
 **[dirs]** - This is a newline separated list of directories to look in while parsing.